styly-dev/STYLY-Spatial-Layer-Plugin/README.md

 # STYLY VisionOS Plugin

 ### What is this plugin?
-* You can upload your Unity contents to [STYLY for Spatial Layer](https://spatial-layer.styly.cc/) and can distribute the contents to the STYLY app for Apple Vision Pro.
+* You can upload your Unity contents to [STYLY for Vision Pro](https://spatial-layer.styly.cc/) and can distribute the contents to the STYLY app for Apple Vision Pro.
-* STYLY for Spatial Layer is currently supports only VisionOS, and its code base is different from STYLY-VR or STYLY mobile.
-The contents are not compatible with STYLY for other devices.
+* Contents of STYLY for Vision Pro is not compatible with STYLY for other platforms.
+Its code base is different from STYLY VR or STYLY mobile.
-* STYLY for Spatial Layer doesn't have 3D contents creation tools for now.
+* STYLY for Vision Pro doesn't have 3D contents creation tools for now.

 ### Notes
 * Please give us your feedback on [Github Issues](https://github.com/styly-dev/STYLY-VisionOS-Plugin/issues).